OmarHatemSalem/bosta_technical_assesment/README.md

     4. Connect to both databases and `GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;` -->

 1. Add the following `.env` file:
-2. Run `docker compose up` for the docker image to be built.

 <pre><code>
 POSTGRES_HOST=db